 Fluoride liquids and tablets are also available but have to be prescribed by your doctor, pediatrician, or family dentist in Burlington.

 The above benefits have the following proceeding returns.

 It’s critical for infants, children, and young adolescents aged 6 – 16 years to use fluoride supplements more.
 This is the age when deciduous teeth and permanent teeth develop, so they need strength and protection against bacterial damage.

 Adults similarly need fluoride and its treatment to prevent decay and tooth loss.

 Additionally, people with the following conditions need more fluoride intake to prevent severe dental disorders.

 Fluoride taken in high doses has the following side effects.

 This is the most prevalent effect of fluorine intake and frequently occurs in children.
 Tooth discoloration follows a high intake of fluorine while baby teeth are still in development.
 Children who use too much-fluoridated kinds of toothpaste, excess fluoride supplements, or swallow toothpaste are the most affected.

 Although it’s rare, it’s possible for you to have an allergic reaction after a dental fluorosis treatment.
 Some people also feel some skin irritation after a fluoride intake.

 It’s possible to experience toxicity effects after a high dosage or if you misapply the medication.
-We recommend you use specialized fluoride varnish for children under 6.
+Our emergency dentist in Burlington recommends you use specialized fluoride varnish for children under 6.
 Varnish is best for children since they have a tendency to swallow toothpaste, gel, and foam.